ssokolow/update_nvidia/README.md

 For security, it hard-codes all the paths to the APT binaries it uses.
-You can see the paths it expects in its `-h`/`--help` output and, if you need to change the, they're just some `const` strings at the top of `src/main.rs`.
+You can see the paths it expects in its `-h`/`--help` output and, if you need to change them, they're just some `const` strings at the top of `src/main.rs`.